Neptunity/Rules/README.md

 - Submitting falsified evidence.

-Alakzat
 2 - Chat Rules

 Applies to Discord and Minecraft.
-In case of Discord, punishments are bans, in case of Minecraft, they are ALWAYS mutes.Alakzat
+In case of Discord, punishments are bans, in case of Minecraft, they are ALWAYS mutes